DAUD-01/chat-app/README.md

    - Messages are stored in **MongoDB**.

 4. **Colored Message Bubbles**
-   - Messages sent by the logged-in user are styled differently (blue bubble).
+   - Messages sent by each user is of different color to differentiate betweeen users.
-   - Other users’ messages appear in white to differentiate senders.

 5. **Timestamps**
    - Each message shows the time it was sent (hour and minute).

 6. **Responsive UI**
    - Works on most of the devices.

 7. **Dark mode**
    - Dark mode option available with amoled dark theme and vibrant colored chat bubbles.